Thalappil Pradeep: Current research and research group

 Pradeep discovered several atomically precise clusters or nano molecules of noble metals.
 These are molecules composed of a few atom cores, protected with ligands, especially thiols which are fundamentally different from their bulk and plasmonic analogues in terms of their optical, electronic, and structural properties.
 Such clusters show distinct absorption spectra and well-defined luminescence, mostly in the visible and near-infrared regions, just as molecules.
-He introduced several new synthetic approaches to make new clusters (a summary of the methods is presented in reference), showed some of the very first examples of chemistry with such materials and developed applications with them.
+He introduced several new synthetic approaches to make new clusters (a summary of the methods is presented in reference), showed some of the first examples of chemistry with such materials and developed applications with them.
 Most recent of these examples is the introduction of inter-cluster reactions between clusters, which demonstrate that nanoparticles behave like simple molecules and stoichiometric reactions of the type, A + B → C + D, can be written for these processes, where A, B, C and D are nanoparticles.
 To describe the structure and properties of such clusters, his group has introduced a system of nomenclature for such systems in general.
 This kind of chemistry performed with isotopically pure nanoparticles of the same metal has shown that metal atoms in nanoparticles undergo rapid exchange in solution as in the case of water.